 Lexos is a web-based tool to help you explore your favorite corpus of digitized texts.
 Our primary motivation is to help you find the explorer spirit as you apply computational and statistical probes to your favorite collection of texts.
 Lexos provides a workflow of effective practices so you are mindful of the many decisions made in your experimental methods.

-Our public server shares our latest release of Lexos v3.1.1 (2017) and represents the work over eight summers from Wheaton undergraduates, professors and visiting scholars.
-Our work is supported by Wheaton College (Norton, Massachusetts) and was previously funded by the NEH
+Our public server shares our latest release of Lexos v3.2.0 (2018) and represents the work over nine summers from Wheaton undergraduates, professors, and visiting scholars.
+Our work is supported by Wheaton College (Norton, Massachusetts) and was previously funded by the NEH.

-- Lexos v3.1.1 — an integrated lexomics workflow
+- Lexos v3.2.0 — an integrated lexomics workflow

-Are you interested in our in-progress software development work?
+Are you interested in contributing to our on-going software development work?

 github — https://github.com/WheatonCS/Lexos —

-Download .zip (or clone) from github page.
-Starting with v3.2, our back-end has been refactored to use Python v3.6.
-See our Wiki pages in our github repo for local install directions for a peek at our current development cycle (Summer 2018).
+Download the .zip (or clone) our repo from our github page.
+Starting with v3.2.x, our back-end has been refactored to use Python v3.6.

 Here are some directions to help you set up your developer environment (similar to how we set up our stations during summer sprints).
 Head over to our Lexos Bootcamp Wiki page to get started.